Introduction

 The gist of it is generating programs symbolically instead of using a neural network.
 It is a completely different approach to program generation and comes with different trade-offs.

 There is no hallucination, no syntax errors and guaranteed to be type correct if you want.
-You can give it a library for it to use.
-You can give any kinds of hints or constraints.
+You can give it a library for it to use, give any kind of hint or constraint.
 This could be assertions like assert f(2) = 4 or assert f(x) = IsPrime(x) for all inputs x.
 You can say “only use 100 steps to calculate the result” or “only use 100 bytes of memory.”

 method Max(a: int, b: int): int